 The mean proportion of EAB in C. fumipennis prey increased for 3 years after the initial detection.
 The proportion of EAB plateaued for the next 3 years, and then, starting 7 years after the initial detection, the proportion of EAB in wasp prey declined reaching an average of 0.108 (SE ± 0.07) by year 9.

 Spatial analysis of EAB spread – The number of sites on which the mapping was based in each year averaged 56 (SE ± 4.01, range 35 – 77).
 In 2020 – 2021 there were fewer sites surveyed due to difficulty recruiting volunteers during COVID quarantines, and unfavorable weather conditions.
 This was especially true in the Northeastern corner of the state.
 The resultant density predictions should be taken with caution for that part of the state in those years.
 Moran’s Index, a measure of autocorrelation in spatial data, was significant in each year (Table 1), indicating that the data were good candidates for Empirical Bayesian Kriging.
 The models of EAB proportion across the landscape of Connecticut generated by Empirical Bayesian Kriging are shown in Figure 3.
 Statistics for Empirical Bayesian Kriging are available in the supplemental data Table 1.
+Estimated speed of spread was 20.53 km/year (SE ± 2.09).

 Discussion